 If you ever wanted to know what an Australian Shepherd Pitbull mix is, we’re going to give you a breakdown of this mixed breed.
-First, whether you refer to it as a Pit Bull Australian Shepherd mix or a pitbull Australian shepherd mix, it is the same thing.
+First, it is the same thing whether you refer to it as a Pit Bull Australian Shepherd mix or a pitbull Aussie shepherd mix.
 It is a mixed breed dog that is a hybrid of both the Australian Shepherd and Pit Bull dog breeds.

 - Aussie pit